General Questions

 It is a type of low-residency MFA in which the residency component is optional.
 As the name suggests, low-residency MFAs allow writers to complete an MFA degree without having to spend the academic year in residence at the university campus.
 Most other low-residency MFAs require attendance at two 10-day residencies each year and require full-time study.

 In addition to our unique cross-genre focus, we are much more flexible than other low-residency programs: we have one 10-day residency each year, which is optional.
-Students can maintain full-time status by taking as little as 12 credits a year.
+Students can maintain full-time status by taking as few as 4 courses in a year.
 Students who require more time to complete their degrees may wish to study part-time, but will be ineligible for financial support.

-This is related to our special status at UBC as a professional program, which enables students to work part-time and to pay reduced student fees.
-Tuition is charged per-credit registered, not per academic term.
+This is related to our special status at UBC as a professional program, which enables students to work part-time.
+Tuition is charged per course registered, not per academic term.

-This expense is, however, offset by the absence of many of the hidden costs of taking an on-campus program, such as relocating to Vancouver.
-Distance education students who study part-time are often able to continue to work during the course of their degree.
+The added tuition expense is offset by the absence of many of the hidden costs of taking an on-campus program, such as on campus student fees, the cost of relocating to Vancouver, Vancouver housing costs, etc. Distance education students who study part-time are often able to continue to work during the course of their degree.

 Yes.
 If you can read this page on your computer, you can participate in the workshops online.
 Our technical requirements are modest.
 The majority of courses will only require a word processor (MS Word is our standard) and access to the Internet.
 Students with newer computers and high-speed connections do report that these make participating more convenient, and we would recommend these, but they are not a requirement.
 There is also no requirement for a particular operating system.

-The distance education MFA has separate fees, however, the degree granted is exactly the same as the residential MFA.
+The distance education MFA has a separate fee structure, however, the degree granted is exactly the same as the residential MFA.
 Application standards and thesis requirements are the same.
 Most faculty members teach in both the on-campus and online programs.

-Classes are offered as online workshops.
-Students submit and discuss their work as part of a small group, using a web-based discussion forum and written commentary.
+Classes are offered online through Canvas, the UBC learning management system.
+There, students may engage with lecture material, participate in discussions, review readings, as well as submit and discuss their work as part of a small group.
 Classes do not meet in ‘real time’ but rather students have a period of just over a day each week in which class discussion is open, and may take part on their own schedule.

-The thesis project is carried out using direct one-to-one correspondence between students and faculty members.
-We also hosting visiting virtual writers in residence and regularly present audio recordings of lectures and readings from the On-Campus MFA program.
+The thesis project is carried out using direct one-to-one online correspondence and meetings between students and faculty members.
+We also host visiting virtual writers in residence and regularly present recordings of lectures and readings from the On-Campus MFA program.

 We estimate that each online workshop takes a student roughly four to six hours per week in reading and participating in online discussion (depending to some degree on individual reading and typing speed).
 This does not include personal writing time, which varies from student to student.